papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 ## Consolidate Block ID

-The [BlockID][] field comprises the [PartSetHeader][] and the hash of the block.
+The [BlockID][block-id] field comprises the [PartSetHeader][part-set-header] and the hash of the block.
 The `PartSetHeader` is used by nodes to gossip the block by dividing it into parts.
 Nodes receive the `PartSetHeader` from their peers, informing them of what pieces of the block to gather.
 There is no strong reason to include this value in the block.
 Validators will still be able to gossip and validate the blocks that they received from their peers using this mechanism even if it is not written into the block.
 The `BlockID` can therefore be consolidated into just the hash of the block.

-* Remove the silly extra field for block parts. this is data that's useful for
-* fetching the block using the tendermint p2p protocol but isn't very meaningful to
-* the execution or validity of the block.
+This is by far the most uncontroversial change and there appears to be no good reason _not_ to do it.
+Further evidence that the field is not meaningful can be found in the fact that the field is not actually validated to ensure it is correct during block validation.
+Validation only checks that the [field is well formed][psh-check].

 ### What is the goal of this project?